decred-proposals/mainnet/d5203291271ad7399dbdf57050e53bbd074a40e746d5778cb5f78596570dc162/1/payload/index.md

 Research and publication topics:

-In my research I touch very diverse and very deep topics, mainly of philosophy and circular economy, of colors (Rainbow) mainly in LATAM, such as the green, blue, orange, red and black economy, the new urban agenda, 17 Objectives of Sustainable developments, Art everywhere, creative cities, sustainable tourism, UNESCO, UN HABITTAT, BigData, Smart Cities, Blockchain Cities, development of innovation and infrastructure, music, Festivals, RAVES, Tic´s, cashless payments.
+In my research I touch very diverse and very deep topics, mainly of philosophy and circular economy, of colors (Rainbow) mainly in LATAM, such as the green, blue, orange, red and black economy, the new urban agenda, 17 Objectives of Sustainable developments, Art everywhere, creative cities, sustainable tourism, UNESCO, ONU HABITTAT, BigData, Smart Cities, Blockchain Cities, development of innovation and infrastructure, music, Festivals, RAVES, Tic´s, cashless payments.

 When relevant or necessary, in research I will link with Decred's existing research to maximize the impact of community assets.